Ketterer Kunst - Success story of a family enterprise

 Owner-managed to number 1

 When company founder Wolfgang Ketterer opened his gallery in Stuttgart in 1954, he had no idea that he had just begun to the first chapter of a true success story.
-Over 67 years and within two generations, the small gallery has become one of the most important auction houses in Europe.
+70 years and within two generations, the small gallery has become one of the most important auction houses in Europe.
 Today the Munich-based company is run by Wolfgang Ketterer's son Robert, who had turned it into Germany's market leader.
-In its market segment Ketterer Kunst is also the number one in the European Union.
-And on a global scale, Ketterer Kunst regularly ranks among the top 15 - as the only owner-managed auction house.
+On a global scale, Ketterer Kunst ranks among the top 10 auction houses worldwide with the highest turnover (artprice.com).

 Customer focus as the formula for success